Hippodromen1913/pass-1913-digitisation/README.md

 ## Notes
 The material is primarily textual, which has influenced the focus on transcription and encoding, but it also includes some images that require separate handling and metadata.
 OCR provided a useful starting point for transcription, but still required manual corrections.
 These challenges are discussed further in the report.

 The original image files were scanned in high-resolution TIFF format.
-Due to file size limitations on GitHub, these have been converted to smaller formats (e.g. JPEG) for inclusion in the repository.
+Due to file size limitations on GitHub, these have been converted to smaller formats for inclusion in the repository.
 This involves a trade-off between image quality and accessibility.
 The original high-resolution files are stored separately.